FAQ - Pet Dental Care

 Extracting diseased teeth allows us to:

-• Eliminate a constant source of infection
+• Remove a constant source of infection

 • Relieve your pet's pain

-• Prevent the spread of infection
+• Prevent the infection from spreading

-About the Appointment Process
+About Booking an Appointment

-How long is the wait time for an appointment?
+How long is the wait for an appointment?

 Wait times vary depending on the time of year:

-• Evaluation consultation: Generally 1-2 weeks
+• Evaluation consultation: Usually 1-2 weeks

 • Scheduled dental procedure: 2-4 weeks